Oxalis articulata: Description

-As the name would imply, this species of Oxalis typically has pink to violet flowers with petals 10–15 mm long.
-This species has "Plants arising from a thick, woody, irregularly nodulate-segmented rhizome often with persistent, thickened, and lignescent petiole bases; flowers 3–12 in umbelliform cymes, less commonly in irregular cymes".
+This species has "plants arising from a thick, woody, irregularly nodulate-segmented rhizome often with persistent, thickened, and lignescent petiole bases; flowers 3–12 in umbelliform cymes, less commonly in irregular cymes".

 The plant is a perennial and typically grows up to 45 cm tall and 2 cm in diameter.
 It spreads by rhizomes (up to 15 cm) to form colonies.
 It is hermaphrodite and also infrequently produces seeds in long, cylindrical capsules.

 Uses

 Oxalis articulata has a large amount of ascorbic acid and is eaten as a vegetable by inhabitants of Jharkhand, India.

 Oxalis articulata can be used as ground cover in green zones to inhibit the growth of weeds in such areas and alleviate the need for herbicide.
 This is due to the allelopathic leachates in the leaves and exudates from the roots of living Oxalis plants which display significant inhibitory activities on the growth of other plants.
 Oxalate extracts from the leaves have been shown to exhibit anti-fungal properties.